1ldaun/1ldaun/README.md

 - :seedling: Exploring CI/CD and other application architecture skills.

-- :zap: In my free time, I solve problems on CodeForces and read habr articles.
+- :zap: In my free time, I solve problems on CodeForces, read [habr articles](https://habr.com/) and try new practise (like a [new frameworks](https://habr.com/ru/articles/564990/)).

+- :heavy_check_mark: Have a good experience of participating in hackathons.
+I'm friendly accept invites to teams for this.

 - :mailbox: Find my contacts at [ildan-dev.ru](https://ildan-dev.ru)

 ---